sunny0402/redux-toolkit-todo-list/README.md

 - todoSlice.js: updates the to-do "slice"/part of app state.
 - store.js: contains all the slices of app state.

-Redux docs for this branch.
+Relevant official Redux docs for this branch. https://redux.js.org/tutorials/essentials/part-3-data-flow
-https://redux.js.org/tutorials/essentials/part-3-data-flow